blubblub/git-workshop/README.md

 # Git Workshop

 Welcome to Git workshop part 2.
+This is the list for the Blub Blub DD character list.

 Present people:
 - Jan the Wise